robert-mccarthy-ca/modern-druid/docs/un-sustainable-development-goals.md

 ### **SDG 11 – Sustainable Cities and Communities**
 - Food source is now local and carbon negative
-- Sustainable irrigation means they **stay sustainable** through droughts
+- Sustainable irrigation means they **stay sustainable** even through droughts, groundwater depletion, or lakes and rivers drying up

 ### **SDG 12 – Responsible Consumption and Production**
 - Conversion of **local organic waste streams** into biochar and mulch